prmr/DesignBook/solutions/s-chapter4.md

 A sample solution for this exercise can already be found in the book [code](../chapter-code/chapter4/Card.java).
 Try modifying it to use a `Map` to store the flyweights.

+## Exercise 10

+The adapted version that uses a bidimensional array for the flyweight store can be found [here](../solutions-code/chapter4/Card10.java).

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>